 Bonjour, s’il vous plaît quelle est la direction pour le centre ville ? → Hello please, what is the direction for the city center ?

-Students, teacher : books to learn french grammar for beginners
+Students, teacher : learn to read French for beginners for resources

 Je viens de… (I am from…)